 20-Minute Chicken Posole

 Despite having lived in Manhattan for several years, I have only been to Brooklyn a grand total of 7 times.
 This is largely a result of laziness and my healthy fear of the subway, but it also has something to do with the vibe.
 It very much pains me to admit this, but I don’t know that I’m cool enough for Brooklyn.
-Sure, I love “artisan” food and reasonably priced housing as much as the next girl, but I also like Justin Bieber, Domino’s, and Pinot Grigio.
+Sure, I love “artisan” food, open space, and funky boutiques as much as the next girl, but I also like Justin Bieber, Domino’s, and Pinot Grigio.
 Unironically.
 So, yeah.

 My first thought on my genius level talent was “doing my hair” (in case you were curious, Logan’s was “partying”), but for my sake, I’m going to hope it’s cooking.
 Thankfully, I feel more confident in that genius after whipping up 20-Minute Chicken Posole yesterday afternoon.

-Posole (or pozole) is a Mexican soup traditionally made with pork shoulder and hominy, but I like to use shredded chicken breast for a couple reasons.
+Posole (or pozole) is a Mexican soup traditionally made with pork shoulder and hominy (you can read more about its history here), but I like to use shredded chicken breast for a couple reasons.
 First of all, pork shoulder is fatty and chicken is not, so that’s nice.
 Second, substituting chicken is convenient, since you can just use the breast meat from a store-bought rotisserie bird.
 (However, if you want to cook your own chicken, that is glorious and wonderful, and I’m very proud of you!)

 For those who are wondering what on earth hominy is, please allow me to introduce you to the world’s funkiest version of corn.
 Hominy is whole corn kernels that have been soaked in a lye or lime solution to remove the bran and germ.
 This process, called nixtamalization, causes the grain to puff up to about twice its normal size, leaving you with giant corn kernels that taste almost potato-like.
 I know that description may sound scary and weird, but I’m going to ask you to trust me on this one.
 Hominy is awesome.
 Plus, it’s low in fat and calories and packed with B-vitamins, so please get on board.